cloudflare/cloudflare-docs/content/support/Traffic/Load Balancing/_index.md

 # Welcome to the Traffic - Load Balancing Support section

-Below you will find links off to the relavent sections for Traffic - Load Balancing Support focused material
+Below you will find links to the relevant sections for Traffic - Load Balancing support-focused material.

 {{<directory-listing>}}